olviia/java-guessTheWord/README.md

 # java-guessTheWord

-GuessWord.jar is an executble file whach can be downloaded and ran separately
+GuessWord.jar is an executble file which can be downloaded and ran separately